pioneer square >> downtown >> belltown

 Undercurrent

-Wiggle Room (Janelle Abbot/JRAT and Alyza BelPan-Monley)
+Wiggle Room (Janelle Abbott/JRAT and Alyza DelPan-Monley)

 A collaborative fashion/dance performance turning textile waste into costumes, choreography, and community interaction via a live clothing loom.
 Attendees are invited to contribute to a live community loom, weaving strips of old clothing into a tapestry that will become part of future Wiggle Room costumes.